 “With a case like James’, you need to be able to throw a lot at it and see what works,” says Graupman.
 “After we performed the procedure we got James’ baclofen pump replaced, and made sure he was current on all of his meds.
 When the dystonic episodes continued to break through, we knew something additional was going on.”

-Graupman and the team discovered that James also had a neurogenic bladder.
+Graupman and the team discovered that James also had a neurogenic bladder (bladder dysfunction).
 To treat this, Gillette specialists surgically implanted a suprapubic catheter, and finally, James’ storms abated.
 “We couldn’t believe it,” Elizabeth says.
 “After nearly a year, James was at peace.”

 James turned 17 while recovering at Gillette, got to watch his hometown New England Patriots pull off a miraculous comeback of their own in Super Bowl LI, and it was finally time to go home.